abe33/typography-fixer/README.md

 ## Usage

 When using the package, the two functions you need to care about are `check` and `fix`.
-But the packages exposes a total of five methods available using `require('typography-fixer')`.
+But the packages exposes a total of five functions available using `require('typography-fixer')`.
 On top of that, rulesets can be found at the `typography-fixer/lib/rules` path, while ignore sets are located at `typography-fixer/lib/ignores`.

 ```js
 import {check, fix} from 'typography-fixer'